The Cybersecurity Risks for Highly Regulated Organizations

 Going beyond traditional stop and block technology, SIG applies the appropriate measures to questionable content based on the government agency’s policies to allow safe content to flow through and reduce disruptions.

-SIG integrates seamlessly with Secure File Transfer platforms to create a powerful solution for government agencies that require enhanced security around file transfers.
+SIG integrates seamlessly with Secure File Transfer platforms, such as Fortra's GoAnywhere solution, to create a powerful solution for government agencies that require enhanced security around file transfers.
 A file transfer solution with security and compliance features has never been more crucial than now, with hybrid working environments and bigger reliance on digital procedures rather than old-fashioned paperwork.

 Clearswift Stands Above the Rest